-- Alternate names: Montenegrin Also: in -- Montenegrin; in -- Montenegrin; in -- Bosnian
+- Alternate names: Montenegrin; Also, in Albania: Montenegrin; in Bosnia and Herzegovina: Montenegrin; in Turkey: Bosnian

 - Dialects: Serbian, Shtokavski, Stokavian, Torlakian